rwydaegh/goliat/README.md

 goliat study large_study
 ```

 Also want to run setup and extract phases in parallel?
-See the [Cloud Setup Guide](https://rwydaegh.github.io/goliat/developer_guide/cloud_setup/) for deploying GPU instances.
+See the [Cloud Setup Guide](https://rwydaegh.github.io/goliat/cloud/cloud_setup/) for deploying GPU instances.
+For monitoring distributed studies across multiple workers, see the [monitoring dashboard documentation](https://rwydaegh.github.io/goliat/cloud/monitoring/) or the [goliat-monitoring repository](https://github.com/rwydaegh/goliat-monitoring).

 ---